Home

 It is common to rent your flat in Sweden, just like many countries in Europe.
 The rental market is strictly regulated though.
 It means for instance that landlords cannot charge unreasonable high rents just because they feel like it or if the market gets tougher and there is more demand.

 The cheapest flats to rent are from the so called 'Allmännnyttan'.
 Renting from them is cheaper than from the private sector.
-Unless you are a neighbour from hell or vandalise the flat in any way, the landlord cannot kick you out.
+Unless you are a neighbour from hell the landlord cannot evict.
 You can live there for as long as you like.
-Many people live comfortably in their flats for 30 years or more.
+Many people live comfortably in their flats for decades.

-All flats are very 'high spec' as standard and include double or triple glazing, a cooker, a fridge and freezer, a washing machine, a dishwasher, a microwave, a shower and a bath tub.
-The rent includes heating and hot water as well.
+All flats are very 'high spec' as standard and include double or triple glazing, a cooker, a fridge and freezer, a washing machine, a dishwasher, a microwave etc. The rent includes heating and hot water as well.
 The temperature in the flat is not allowed to be less than 18 degrees Celsius for a longer period of time.
 Repairs of fridges, freezers, cookers and basic plumbing and electricity are also included in the rent.

 6: Fika (coffee breaks)